heungjae/actifio/sky/oracle/install.md

 export PATH=$ORACLE_HOME/bin:$PATH
 ```

-#### Ensure the database is up and running
+### Ensure the Oracle database is up and running

-Each Oracle database to be protected must be up and running:
-`ps –ef | grep pmon`
+Each Oracle database to be protected must be up and running:   `ps –ef | grep pmon`

 The Oracle database SID entry must be in the **/etc/oratab** (or, /var/opt/oracle/oratab) file.

-For a database named “prod”, the entry looks like:
+For a database named "prod", the entry looks like:    `prod:/home/oracle/app/oracle/product/11.1.0/db_1:Y`
-`prod:/home/oracle/app/oracle/product/11.1.0/db_1:Y`

-#### Preparing for protection

 ##### Ensure ASM diskstring is not NULL